 In 1934, twenty young men and women, members of the third graduating class of the Munkács Hebrew Gymnasium, signed a unique document in which they promised to meet by the Western Wall in Jerusalem on the eve of Passover 1944.
 Ten managed to realize this dream and immigrate to Eretz Israel: A. Brener, Gerson Yägr, Shlomo Karpen (later Arbel), Dov Moshe Liperman (Lipi), Josef Rosenberg, Tzvi (Hrmin) Mermelstein, Aryeh Nemmann, David Weiss (later Livne), Mordechai Josef Schönfeld, and Chana Schönfeld (later Oren).

 On 7 April 1944, Passover Eve 5704, the date of the planned reunion in Jerusalem, the Jews of Munkács were facing total annihilation.
 Immediately after Passover they were imprisoned in ghettos, and on 11 May the deportation trains began leaving from Munkács to Auschwitz-Birkenau.

 With the help of former residents of Munkács and materials found in the Yad Vashem Archives, we were able to discover what became of most of the signatories of the "Pledge and Purpose" document.

 The five female signatories were from the third graduating class of the Munkács Hebrew Gymnasium, but only one of them immigrated to Eretz Israel in time.
 Tova (Gizzela) Liperman, a medical student, was deported on 19 July 1941 to Stanisławów where she was murdered.
 Rachel Ickovics (Cicu) became a teacher after graduating from the gymnasium and married Oskar Teplinski, a businessman before the war.
 The couple had one child and they lived in Szanto, Hungary.
 The family was sent to Auschwitz, and they were all killed.
 Rachel Katzova became a Hebrew teacher after graduating from the gymnasium.
 Rachel was sent to Auschwitz and perished.
 Mädy Glück left Munkács to live in Prague.
 The name Mädy Glück appears on the list of prisoners at Stutthof.
-Her fate remains unknown.
+She survived and immigrated to America.